 Z’ev ben Shimon Halevi, also known as Warren Kenton, died on 21 September 2020 at the age of 87.
 He is survived by his wife of 33 years, Rebekah.
 A man of wisdom and spiritual stature together with a sense of humour and practical nature, he used his long life to the full in his task of updating and clarifying the tradition of Kabbalah for our times.

-Born into a traditional Jewish family in London on 8 January 1933 he spent much of his childhood in the area around High Wycombe where his family moved to avoid the bombing in the Second World War.
-It was here in the Chiltern Hills, where the rich history of the area, the beauty of the fields and woods and the impact of the war left a deep impression on him.
+Born into a traditional Jewish family in London on 8 January 1933, he spent much of his childhood in the area around High Wycombe where his family moved to avoid the bombing in the Second World War.
+It was here in the Chiltern Hills, where the rich history of the area, the beauty of the fields and the woods, and the impact of the war, left a deep impression on him.

-He chose to spend his national service first in mental hospitals and then in a large London teaching hospital, during which time he observed human psychology in life and death at first hand.
-He then returned to his love of art and took up a scholarship at the Royal Academy and School of Painting and after that found employment in theatre workshops.
-His time there gave him the practical skills to improvise and invent from all manner of materials, an aptitude which brought him much pleasure, continuing into his old age and evident in the extensive collection of tools and raw materials he left behind.
+He chose to spend his national service first in mental hospitals, and then in a large London teaching hospital and it was here he observed, at first hand, human psychology in life and death.
+He then returned to his love of art and took up a scholarship at the Royal Academy and School of Painting after which he found employment in theatre workshops.
+His time there gave him the practical skills to improvise and invent with all manner of materials, an aptitude that brought him much pleasure which continued into his old age and evident in the extensive collection of tools and raw materials he left behind.